 - 1. Shut down the analyzer.
 Refer to Shutdown procedure. - 2.
 Remove the analyzer top cover.
-Refer to Remove the top cover. - 3.
+Refer to Removing the top cover. - 3.
 Tag or otherwise identify all wiring harnesses before disconnecting. - 4.
 The cell Insulation is closed using Velcro[®] flaps.
 Open the flaps and lift the cell lid insulation (C) to access the cell lid. - 5.
-Remove and retain the six cell lid fasteners (B). - 6.
-Remove the cell lid, taking care not to damage the O-ring seal (D).
+Disconnect the tube fitting nut (D). - 6.
+Remove and retain the bracket fastener (G) to disconnect the bracket (E) and pressure sensor (F) from the cell lid (A).
+Place to one side. - 7.
+Remove and retain the six cell lid fasteners (B). - 8.
+Remove the cell lid, taking care not to damage the O-ring seal (H).